Peter Hofmann: Light music career

 By the late 1980s, Hofmann had abandoned opera completely in favour of musical theatre.
 From 1990 to 1991, he played the title role in The Phantom of the Opera, in the original Hamburg production, making 300 appearances in the show.
 He also hosted a TV show in Germany.

 Personal life and later years

-Hofmann was married and divorced twice, the second time to singer Deborah Sasson from 1983 to 1990.
+Hofmann was married and divorced twice, the second time to singer Deborah Sasson from 1983 to 1990 (Correction required: Note:

+Spouse: Sabine Zimmerer (m.
+2007–2010), Deborah Sasson (m.
+1983–1990).

 His divorces cost him a fortune, and he lived the last years of his life in relative poverty.

 Peter Hofmann moved to Bayreuth and spent his time writing his autobiography and supporting research through the Peter Hofmann Parkinson Project.
 After battling Parkinson's disease for more than a decade, he died of pneumonia in November 2010 at the age of 66.

 Recordings

 From Bayreuth, Hofmann appeared as Siegmund in the 1980 Die Walküre (with Dame Gwyneth Jones as Brünnhilde) conducted by Pierre Boulez, in Patrice Chéreau's 1976 Ring production (Deutsche Grammophon), and in the title role of the 1982 Lohengrin (opposite Karan Armstrong as Elsa) conducted by Woldemar Nelsson (EuroArts), in Götz Friedrich's production.

 In the studio, he made a 1978 recording of Die Zauberflöte under French conductor Alain Lombard with Dame Kiri Te Kanawa and Kathleen Battle, then Fidelio (conducted by Sir Georg Solti, 1979), Parsifal (opposite Dunja Vejzovic's Kundry, led by Herbert von Karajan, 1979–80; also opposite Waltraud Meier's Kundry, led by James Levine, live 1985), Orfeo ed Euridice (1982) and Der fliegende Holländer (with José van Dam and Vejzovic, conducted by von Karajan 1981–83).
 A 1986 performance as Lohengrin at the Metropolitan Opera, conducted by James Levine, was released on Pioneer Classics in 2000.
 Hofmann is also heard in Leonard Bernstein's "live" recording of Tristan und Isolde (1981).